 1| Arthur Rimbaud

-Symbolist poets were always my favorite and this 19th-century French poet stayed with me over the years.
-To this very day, I love to get back to his poems and to this very day, they make me emotional, happy, sad, and awkwardly melancholic.
-In a good way, of course.
-Rimbaud is most certainly wrote many of the most beautiful poems about life and his complete works is without doubt one of the best poetry books you can read when you’re feeling sad or in doubt.
+Rimbaud is most certainly wrote many of the most beautiful poems about life and his ‘complete works’ collection is without a doubt one of the best poetry books you can read when you’re feeling sad or lost.

 Sensation by Arthur Rimbaud